naufraghi/sar/README.md

 `$ pip install sar-tool`

-:exclamation: #2 if you install `pip install sar`, the script will not load correctly, because of conflicting imports.
+:exclamation: if you install `pip install sar`, the script will not load correctly, because of [conflicting imports](https://github.com/naufraghi/sar/issues/2).

 Usage